smurferson1/MineControl/README.md

 ## DISCLAIMERS

 - MineControl is NOT guaranteed to work correctly or protect your computer in all circumstances.
 It is in development and subject to being shit, making mistakes, or missing YOUR mistakes.
 USE AT YOUR OWN RISK.
-YOU MUST configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
+It is essential to configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
 Your temps and power usage CAN go too high if you misconfigure MineControl or it makes a booboo.
-MineControl is not responsible if you fry your computer.
+MineControl is not responsible if you fry your computer while using it.
-- MineControl will not do bad things like take a cut of your mining profits or send anything to anyone, IF DOWNLOADED FROM THIS GITHUB REPO.
+- MineControl does not do anything nefarious like take your mining profits or send anything to anyone whatsoever, IF DOWNLOADED FROM THIS GITHUB REPO.
 Feel free to inspect the code or compile yourself, but DO NOT get MineControl from anywhere or anyone else, as it can easily be compromised by attackers and redistributed in a nearly identical application.
 - As with most other software developed in free time for fun, there is no guarantee from the developer to provide support or updates of any kind.

 ## Key Features

-- System tray display of GPU power level, GPU miner status, and CPU miner status.
-- Low resource consumption (there's a reason it's ugly).
-Designed to use 0% GPU and <1% CPU -- run minimized for best performance.
+- Low resource consumption.
+Designed to use 0% GPU and <1% CPU in most cases.
+Run minimized for best performance.
 - More customization than a pleb could ask for.
 Turn off stuff you don't want.
+- System tray display of GPU power level, GPU miner status, and CPU miner status.
 - Customizable GPU temperature or memory junction temperature range, controlled with up to 5 power profiles.
 - GPU failsafe protections to shut off the GPU miner if max temp is exceeded at lowest power, or while the temp is unknown.
 - Advanced scheduling for execution of GPU and CPU miner, for example to avoid high power consumption during peak hours of 5-8PM on weekdays during summer.